jpzhangvincent/widgets/README.md

 widgets
 =======

-Examples that customizing the interactivity of Plotly graphs
+Customize the interactivity of your Plotly graphs

 #### Client-Side Examples